overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ### The Configuration

 Since functions are values, all we need is an Ordered List (like `java.util.list`) to maintain the sequence of validations.
 We can compose all the validation functions, in the order of preference.
-This order is easily **configurable** - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/28eec51549/src/main/java/app/declarative/Config.java#L38-L51).
+This order is easily **configurable** - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/app/declarative/Config.java#L37-L50).

 However, there is a complexity.
 List of Validations for a parent node consists of a mix of parent node and child node validations.
 But they can't be put under one `List`, as they are functions on different Data Types.
-As we can refer in the code, `liftAllToParentValidationType`, which is a **Higher-Order Function** that takes list of child validation functions and **lifts** them to parent validation type - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/28eec51549/src/main/java/algebra/ConfigDsl.java#L24-L44).
+We can achieve this with **Higher-Order Function**, which act as DSL to **lifts** one type of a function to another - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/algebra/ConfigDsl.java).

 This is a powerful technique, which enables us to see the code through the lens of **Algebra**.
 This way, we can configure a **Chain** of validations in-order, sorting out all the parent-child dependencies.
 This is nothing but the most popular **Chain of Responsibility** Design pattern, with a functional touch.